Medicare Supplement Plan L is one of the two Medigap plans with a yearly cap on out-of-pocket spending.

 The following services and treatments aren’t covered by Medicare Plan L:

 - outpatient retail prescriptions

 A popular feature of Medigap Plan L is the yearly cap on out-of-pocket spending.
-Only 2 of the 10 Medigap plans offer this feature:
+Only two of the 10 Medigap plans offer this feature:

-With original Medicare and the other 8 Medigap plans (A, B, C, D, F, G, M, N), there’s no cap on your yearly out-of-pocket healthcare costs.
+With original Medicare and the other eight Medigap plans (A, B, C, D, F, G, M, N), there’s no cap on your yearly out-of-pocket healthcare costs.